 Kathmandu is a bowl-shaped valley surrounded by hillocks.
 It is the capital city of Nepal which is rich in nature and culture.
-It is the only destination in the world where 7 UNESCO listed heritages are located within a few kilometers.
+It is the only destination in the world where 7 UNESCO-listed heritages are located within a few kilometers.

 Kathmandu is an ancient city of Nepal where many gods and goddesses reside.
-Being surrounded by hills, there are many beautiful places for hiking from where captivating views of Himalayas can be seen; obviously with the taste of cultural insight as there are no places in Kathmandu which doesn’t reflect the culture.
+Being surrounded by hills, there are many beautiful places for hiking from where captivating views of the Himalayas can be seen; obviously with the taste of cultural insight as there are no places in Kathmandu which doesn’t reflect the culture.

-There are many awesomazing places in Kathmandu to visit; that provides you the opportunity to experience the beautiful landscape, view of captivating snow-capped Himalayas, idiosyncratic cultures, interaction with locals, tasting local cuisine, adventure activities and every other thing one can think of, either you are traveling for a short or long time.
+There are many awesomazing places in Kathmandu to visit; that provides you the opportunity to experience the beautiful landscape, view of captivating snow-capped Himalayas, idiosyncratic cultures, interaction with locals, tasting local cuisine, adventure activities, and every other thing one can think of, either you are traveling for a short or long time.